allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 - we have verbs in past tense,
 - its are relevant changes in our *blog business*,
-- also we know who, when at what have done
+- also we know who, when at what have done.

 ## Before launching